EricWang12/GreatLake_simple_resnet/README.md

 module load cudnn
 ```

-in your ~/.bash_rc so that you don’t have to do this everytime, but it take some time to load it at each terminal open
+in your ~/.bash_rc so that you don’t have to do this every time, but it takes some time to load it at each terminal open

 ## Connecting with VSCode/Cursor